 Also, take your lifestyle into consideration, as this covers what you’d usually spend on stuff like food, temporary storage of property, moving costs, etc. So let’s say you eat takeout every day, you’ll most likely want to select an amount that’s more than someone who buys groceries and prepares their meals.

-You can up your personal liability coverage to 1M in most states except California which has a $500,000 maximum.
+You can up your Personal Liability coverage to 1M in most states except California which has a $500,000 maximum coverage limit.
 Upping your personal liability coverage will also impact your premium rate.

 Let’s say a guest sprains her wrist after tripping on a rug in your living room – she has hospital bills to pay.
 This is where your medical expenses coverage may kick in.
 Coverage can range between $1,000 – $5,000, but this really depends on you.
 Try looking at how often you host and the safety of your home.
 You cannot really go wrong here.